 You could also build upon romance scammer messages to ask them some unnerving questions.
 For instance, if they flatter you by saying that you have the loveliest smile, you could respond with, “I don’t think I have seen your smile up close.
 Can you send me a picture right now?”

 How can you tell if someone is a romance scammer?
 Ask them for a picture and see them get agitated and fluster nervously.
 Someone who is playing you will bolt at a lightning-fast pace at the mere mention of this.

 14. When can we meet?

-But prevail and ask for more details like ‘when are you expected to return home?’ or ‘is there a place near where you’re based that we can meet at?’
+But prevail and ask more pointed questions like “When are you expected to return home?” or “Is there a place near where you’re based that we can meet at?”
 The more you insist on an in-person meeting, the more jittery they will get.
-It is possible that they may even decide to make their ultimate move sooner to be able to milk you for some cash before the scam unravels.
+They may even decide to make their ultimate move sooner to be able to milk you for some cash before the scam unravels.
 After all, they’re in the relationship for the money.